 Make Sure Your Phone System Is Ready for Growth

-Phones systems have changed more than you think in the last 10 years, and a key piece of technology behind that change is cloud-based VoIP (Voice over Internet Protocol).
-VoIP gives you the ability to route and reroute calls to your entire staff—whether they’re in the office, on the road, or working remotely—using a single system.
-It simplifies the process, so that a caller is connected straightaway instead of waiting on hold.
+Business phone systems have changed more than you think in the last 10 years, and a key piece of technology behind that change is cloud-based VoIP (Voice over Internet Protocol).
+VoIP phone systems give you the ability to route and reroute calls to your entire staff—whether they’re in the office, on the road, or working remotely—using a single system.
+It simplifies the process so that a caller is connected straightaway instead of waiting on hold.

 VoIP pulls this off by using your existing data lines to send audio over the internet.
 Since you’ve already got your broadband set up, there’s no equipment to install or lines to run.
 Scaling is as simple as requesting additional virtual connections or getting a boost in bandwidth from your provider.
 Working with your ISP, you can implement a 21st-century phone system that has room to grow when you do.

 If you don’t set up your technology to be scalable, you’ll run into big problems down the road.
 With a little foresight, you can be sure that your technology is ready to grow with your business.

 - Build your WiFi for growth, and consider getting help from your ISP to deal with the specifics.

 - Look to Managed IT services to provide scalable IT support.